takashim0101/mini-insar-pipeline/README.md

 *   **SNAP / SNAPHU**: For full phase unwrapping, you would typically use `snaphu` (usually a separate installation) or SNAP’s Unwrapping operator.
 This may require extra packages and configuration.
 *   **SBAS / PS-InSAR**: This mini-pipeline handles a single interferogram (DInSAR).
 Time-series analysis (SBAS/PS) requires additional tooling (e.g., MintPy, StaMPS) and significantly more computation.
 *   **HPC Scaling**: For production use, the `gpt` call can be wrapped inside job arrays (e.g., SLURM) or scaled using services like AWS Batch / Fargate.
 *   **Performance**: SNAP processing is CPU and I/O intensive.
 It benefits from >8GB RAM and multiple cores.
-A local machine is sufficient for small Areas of Interest (AOIs), but larger-scale processing would require HPC resources. **Note that this pipeline is configured for CPU-only processing.
-While SNAP can utilize GPUs for certain operations, this setup does not require or configure GPU acceleration, which would add significant complexity.
-For large datasets, processing without a GPU can be significantly time-consuming.**
+A local machine is sufficient for small Areas of Interest (AOIs), but larger-scale processing would require HPC resources. **By default, this pipeline is configured for CPU-based processing.
+However, it also supports GPU acceleration for compatible NVIDIA GPUs, which can significantly speed up certain processing steps.
+Enabling GPU support is an advanced, experimental feature.
+For large datasets, processing without a GPU can be time-consuming.**

 ### Learning Points for HPC/Geospatial Roles